mde/ejs/docs/8-deployment.md

 3. Be familiar with GIT, the basic geddy commands, and heroku's deployment models
 4. Have an app ready to be deployed.

+##### Notes
+* Heroku is deployed via Git, which of course reads the .gitignore file which may include the config/secrets.json file(it should), if you need something that requires the secret such as sessions, etc. you'll encounter errors about doing `geddy secret` when you deploy.
+Currently there's no way to circumvent this other than removing it from your .gitignore file.
+More info here: https://github.com/mde/geddy/issues/309

 Add a `package.json` file to your app's root directory

 ```javascript